liuliaixue/liangmancang_backend/test/tests.md

 ## pretask

-there roles in this system: platform, buyer, store

-there will be there users in tests: root(platform and buyer) and a user(store), a admin user(platform)
+3 roles in this system: platform, buyer, store there will be 3 users in tests: root(platform and buyer) and a user(store), a admin user(platform)

 create default rules